-Now, on to today’s post.
-I know that decoding all of the reports that are available through our Amazon seller accounts can be a somewhat difficult task, so I wanted to share how to actually see what items are selling through your account via FBA before the item is shipped by Amazon.
+Decoding all of the reports that are available through our Amazon seller accounts can be a somewhat difficult task, so I wanted to share how to actually see what items are selling through your account via FBA before the item is shipped by Amazon.
 It is easy to see what is selling for merchant fulfilled items, but FBA can be a little bit trickier.
 So I will walk you through 7 screenshots that will show you how to view pending Amazon FBA orders so you can see what is actually selling through your account.
 I have blocked out any information that would show my current numbers for the month (you’ll have to wait for the January results post), or any specific items that I am selling, but these screenshots should easily show how to view your pending Amazon FBA orders.
-Click on any image to enlarge.

 First, start at your Amazon seller central home page: We’ll start by clicking the “View more of your sales statistics” that can be seen by the “1” in the screenshot.
 We are then taken to this screen: From this screen we can see the total sales we have made and the number of items, but we are not able to see which specific items have sold via FBA.
 I will admit that for my first few months selling on FBA this is the only way I knew how to view how many items I was selling per day, but I was left wondering how to see what the actual items were that sold before receiving the emails indicating the item that was shipped, or viewing my transaction history in the payments account.
 So the next step is to return to your Amazon seller account home page, and click the “View your orders” link that can be seen by the “2” in the first screenshot, you will be taken here: This shows the items that have actually shipped for the specified date range, but that’s not what we want, so we will click “advanced search” which is circled in red above, here’s the next step: This allows us to select a date range, and what type of orders we want to see.
 It is important to leave the box by “include pending orders” checked in order to see which items are selling via FBA before they are shipped.
 For this example I will leave the default settings, click search, and that brings me here: I am now able to see my pending FBA orders, as you can see from above.
 The items listed as pending should add up to the total of your ordered product sales from the previous screenshots, unless items have shipped the same day they were ordered, and then this would no longer hold true.
 You can also cross check this by following this step: